Xibuwo/RealTimeWeatherMod-EN/README.md

 Also auto-triggered when conditions are met (e.g., cooking sounds, AC noise, cicadas).

 ### TO-DO
-> 🗒️ Improve and stabilize the mod for OpenWeather API usage.
+> 🗒️ Improve and stabilize the mod for general API or APIless usage.
 >
 > 🌧️ Optimise the code
->
-> ⚠️ Fix critical crashing bug

 ## 📦 Installation